smartspaces-io/smartspaces/smartspaces_docs/src/main/sphinx/exampleactivities.rst

 The following examples are found in the *examples/basics/comm* folder of the workbench.

-* interactivespaces.example.activity.routable.input
+* smartspaces.example.activity.routable.input
-* interactivespaces.example.activity.routable.output
+* smartspaces.example.activity.routable.output
-* interactivespaces.example.activity.routable.input.python
+* smartspaces.example.activity.routable.input.python
-* interactivespaces.example.activity.routable.output.python
+* smartspaces.example.activity.routable.output.python

 The above output examples will write a message onb a route.
 The above input examples will read the message and write it in the controller's logs. make sure oyu look in the